AustinDidierTran/sportfolios-stable/README.md

 ## How to run the application

-To run the application in development mode, simply run in sportfolios-stable the following command:
+To run the application in development mode, you need to build the Docker containers and run them in sportfolios-stable:

+Build containers:

 ```
-docker-compose -f docker-compose.dev.yml up --build
+docker-compose build
 ```

-To run the application in production mode, simply run in sportfolios-stable these following commands in 3 separate terminals:
+Run containers:

 ```
-docker-compose -f docker-compose.prod.yml up --build db
-docker-compose -f docker-compose.prod.yml up --build api
-docker-compose -f docker-compose.prod.yml up --build app
+docker-compose up
 ```

-Compose can also be used in detached mode (run containers in the background):
+Both at the same time:

 ```
-docker-compose -f <docker-compose file> up -d --build
+docker-compose up --build
 ```

-Once the containers are up and running for the first time, don't forget to do the migration:
+To run the application in production mode, simply run in sportfolios-stable this command:

 ```
-cd api/src/db
-db-migrate up
+docker-compose -f docker-compose.prod.yml up --build
 ```

-These are useful commands for use with Docker in the project:
+These are useful commands to use with Docker in the project:

 ```
 docker ps (list active containers and show id)
-docker logs <container id or name>
+docker logs <container id or name> (not needed if started in "attached mode")
-docker stop <container id or name>
+docker stop <container id or name> (stop a specific container)
 ctrl+c (stop all containers started by the compose up command in "attached mode")
 ```

-container id can be only the first 3 characters of the id.
+**Important notes:**

-If a postgresql server is already running locally on the pc, simply stop it with this command:
+- If a postgresql server is already running locally on the pc, simply stop it with this command:

 ```
 sudo service postgresql stop
 ```

+- If you need to do a db migration, just run the db-migrate command while the db container is up and running.

-If there are some errors about `node_modules/.staging` when launching compose, try deleting `package-lock.json`.
+- If there are some errors about `node_modules/.staging` when launching compose, try deleting `package-lock.json`.

+- Whenever a new node module is installed, you need to stop the containers and rebuild them (know problem, could probably be improved so we could skip this step).

 ### How email are displayed